Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Deployment.AdminUsername.md

 To deploy resources that pass this rule:

-- Use parameters to specify sensitive properties.
+- Use secure parameters to specify sensitive properties.

 For example: